Assistance from Philadelphia County and City Catholic Charities.

 Emergency assistance is provided by Catholic Charity Family Service Centers, which are located across the greater Philadelphia region.
-These locations will usually be the first place to contact when you need assistance, referrals, or case management from the Catholic Social Services.
+These locations will usually be the first place to contact when you need assistance, referrals, financial help for bills, or case management.
+A number of churches in the city and county of Philadelphia are part of the Catholic Social Services.

 Each of the family service centers provide the needy and low income a number of services.
-Just a sampling of what is offered includes very limited rent or utility bill assistance, food pantries and clothing cupboards, housing referrals, and case management services.
+Just a sampling of what is offered includes emergency financial aid for paying bills.
+There may be very limited rent or utility bill assistance, food pantries and clothing cupboards, housing referrals, and case management services.
 Some of the self-sufficiency and personal development resources include job placement assistance, ESL classes, GED preparation, and employment training.
 Other resources administered include:

 Immigration Legal Counseling Services is one of the key resources provided by Catholic Charities.
 The main program started back in the mid 1970s.
 A number of bi-lingual staff are available, and they can provide low-cost (and maybe even free) assistance in regards to legal counsel and representation, document preparation, translation services, and access to applicable social services and government aid.
 Learn about programs such as section 8 housing vouchers, food stamps, and some local agencies that may provide financial assistance for basic needs such as food.

-Hundreds of individuals across Philadelphia Pennsylvania are assisted every year, and can get help with work authorization, visas, asylum, permanent residency, and obtaining citizenship.
+Hundreds of individuals across Philadelphia Pennsylvania are assisted every year.
+Lawyers can assist clients with help with work authorization, visas, asylum, permanent residency, and obtaining citizenship.
 Some of the services provided include advocacy, job training, and community outreach and service efforts.

 Paralegals, attorneys, and other legal services staff may be able to assist clients with citizenship issues or residency, and can help them prepare and submit applications with U.S. Citizenship and Immigration Services.
 Staff lawyers may also be able to serve as advocates in state or local Immigration Courts.